 Life started for me on the sunny beaches of Rio de Janeiro as a daughter of immigrants from the northeast of Brazil.
-I was lucky with my family.
-My mother has always been a woman of great faith and dad had also dabbled with the esoteric.
+I got lucky with my family.
+Mum has always been a woman of great faith and dad had also dabbled with the esoteric.

-Brazil has some very colourful spiritual practices; it’s full of religious syncretism with many festivities blending Christian and African symbolism.
+Brazil has some very colourful spiritual practices; with many blending indigenous, Christian and African elemenys.
 A real pick and mix of whatever takes your fancy, at least that’s how it used to be.

-Mum has 4 sisters and 3 of them love psychics.
+Mum has 4 sisters and they all love psychics.
 They used to visit them all the time, always on the lookout for a new one so I grew up in that environment.
 During the consultations I always remained very quiet, observing every move, totally captivated by the atmosphere.

-At 9 I had my first taste of what was to come.
-One day I picked an old Lenormand deck my mum had, in Brazil they are known as Baralho Cigano – Gypsy Cards, rolled a scarf around my head, got some earrings, went to the car park, sat behind a cardboard box and declared that I was “open for readings”.
+At 9 I made my first attempt into a psychic life.
+One day I picked an old Lenormand deck my mum had, in Brazil they are widely popular,known as Baralho Cigano – Gypsy Cards, rolled a scarf around my head, got some earrings, went to the car park, sat behind a cardboard box and declared that I was “open for readings”.
 I had a few “clients”, including adults and at the end my pouch was full of coins.
 My family found the episode hilarious and couldn’t believe people wanted to have readings with a 9 year old!

 At 15, dad gave me my first Tarot deck, the Mythic Tarot by Juliet Shaman-Burke & Liz Green.
-I soon realized that reading cards was the only thing that I could do well so I became a professional reader.
+I soon realized that reading cards was the only thing that I wanted to do so I became a professional reader.
 Due to my experiences at school I decided university wasn’t for me.